devconcept/multer-gridfs-storage/README.md

 #### chunkSize

-Type: **Number**
+Type: **Number** or **Function**

 Not required

-The prefered size of file chunks.
+The preferred size of file chunks.
 Default value is 261120.
+You can use a fixed number as the value or a function to use different values per file.

-Example:
+Example using fixed value:

 ```javascript
 var storage = require('multer-gridfs-storage')({